staltz/ssb-room/README.md

 7. In your SSB app, when friends join the room, your apps will sync.
 Send the room's website link to other friends to invite them too.

+8. Announce the room's website publicly to the world by mentioning it anywhere on the web with the hashtag `#ssbroom`, or keep the link private to yourself and your friends.

 For other ️use cases and setups, [read the FAQ](./FAQ.md).

 ## Acknowledgements and donations